 Most private sector employers throughout Australia (excluding sole traders, partnerships and other unincorporated entities in Western Australia) fall under the national workplace relations system and are covered by the Fair Work Act 2009.
 This affects employer and employee rights and obligations.

 This guide has been prepared to assist employers of on-hire employees (also known as labour hire or agency employees) and their clients to understand minimum obligations under the Fair Work Act 2009 and awards and how they apply to on-hire employees and their employers.

 This guide does not provide information about on-hire workers that are engaged as independent contractors.
-Further information for contractors is available at www.fairwork.gov.au/contractors.
+Visit the independent contractors page for more information.